Free Peace Sign Yellow Glitter Cursors at www.totallyfreecursors.com

 Animation of smoke distribution from 5 Tg of soot from an India-Pakistan nuclear war, drawn by Luke Oman, from this paper.

-News TEDx Talks Publications PowerPoint Presentation Movies Figures Short Summaries
+News TEDx Talks Publications PowerPoint Presentations Movies Figures Short Summaries

 News: